 - There are many ways to determine the “Fair Market Value” (FMV) of a gift.

 - Consult IRS publication 561, “Determining the Value of Donated Property.”
 Also look at publication 526, “Charitable Contributions.”
 Available from the IRS.
-Contact the IRS online for more info or to download these forms.
+Contact the IRS online for more info or to download these forms – sorry to say they are only PDF online.

 - Retain the services of a professional appraiser.
 According to the IRS any donation exceeding a FMV of $5,000.00 requires a professional appraisal.

-- We can help.
-Contact ARC and we will help you find a reputable appraiser.
-We have used and trusted Scott Neuman (East coast) and Stephen Braitman (West coast).
+- Appraisers we have used and trusted are Scott Neuman (East coast) and Stephen Braitman (West coast).
 Professional organizations include the American Society of Appraisers, and The Appraisers Association of America.
 Make sure the appraiser specializes in sound recordings.

 - Be aware — dealers will sometime present themselves as appraisers and try to buy the material you were considering donating, usually just the most valuable recordings.
 This is unethical and makes us very, very sad.